justin2004/weblog/DRAFTS/1G/README.md

 ```
 # alice knows bob and we know how (a conversation) and since when (day granularity)
-:Alice a :Human .
-:Bob a :Human .

 :event-045 a :Conversation , :Introduction ;
            gist:hasActualStart "2020-01-01"^^xsd:date ;